Unhappy People Are Rarely Productive People: ADHD Self-Esteem Strategies

 Being happy contributes to a healthier lifestyle, which, in turn, leads to better health and productivity at the job and at home.
 Perhaps you overeat, sleep poorly, and avoid exercise.
 These habits contribute to irritation with others, which causes relationships to flounder.
 They rob you of physical and mental energy to be productive.
 They rob you of hope for the future.

-Seeking happiness is important for everyone, and happiness is within the reach of those with ADHD.
+Seeking happiness is important for everyone, and happiness is within the reach of those with attention deficit disorder (ADHD or ADD).

 What Does It Take to Be Happy?